London’s Alleys: Newman’s Court, EC3

 Although difficult to be absolutely certain, the alley does line up with the old Parish boundaries, and that may be a cause of its origin.

 There is an indication of an alley on William Morgan’s map of 1682, leading to a rear property that overlooked the gardens of Merchant Taylor’s Hall.
-John Rocque’s map of 1746 is also the first time it is names, as Newman’s Yard, then later as Newman’s Court — seemly named after a family name who developed the area.
+John Rocque’s map of 1746 is also the first time it is named, as Newman’s Yard, then later as Newman’s Court — seemly named after a family name who developed the area.

 In the 1830’s the rear of the court was home to the Virginia and Maryland Coffee House (described as offering good dinner and beds), later the Virginia Tavern.
 The rear of the alley is now the back of a large development that took over the whole block facing onto Threadneedle Street at the turn of the century and is now a posh hotel.